saucelabs/sauce-docs/docs/error-reporting/advanced/ptrace.md

 }
 ```

-There are a few CLI options to keep in mind when using pmodules:
+A few CLI options exist to keep in mind when using pmodules:

 - `sandbox whitelist`: Allows certain Lua features to be used by Lua modules (disabled by default for better default security).
 - `module-load/modules-path`: Loads modules from a specific file or directory.